Bukhtarma

 The Bukhtarma Dam is on the Irtysh a few kilometers downstream from the mouth of Bukhtarma.
-The lower course of the Bukhtarma has thus become of bay of the reservoir produced by the dam.
+The lower course of the Bukhtarma thus passes through the reservoir produced by the dam.

+History

+The Battle of Irtysh River, also known as the Battle Along the Buqdarma, took place in 1208 between the Mongol Empire and an alliance of Merkit and Naimans near where Bukhtarma river becomes a tributary of the Irtysh.